b. Patrick Peter Owen Adams, 17th March 1950, Harlem, New York City, New York State, U.S.A.

 To build his audio engineering skills, he'd go to recording studio's and observed how recordings were created.

-Soon afterwards they were signed to Curb / MGM and the single 'Cool It' b / w 'Woe, Woe' was released.
+Soon afterwards they were signed to MGM and the single 'Cool It' b/w 'Woe, Woe' was released.

-In 1970, Adams was hired as the vice president of A & R for New York based Perception / Today Records, discovering and signing the teenage vocal trio Black Ivory.
+In 1970, Patrick was hired as the vice president of A & R for New York based Perception Records, discovering and signing the teenage vocal trio Black Ivory.

 The group's line-up was lead singer Leroy Burgess, Stuart Bascombe, and Russell Patterson.

-Their first single, Adams' ballad 'Don't Turn Around,' went to number 38 on Billboard's R & B chart in late 1971.
+Their first single, Patrick' ballad 'Don't Turn Around,' went to number 38 on Billboard's R & B chart in late 1971.

 They had two more charting singles on Today.

-In 1974, Adams left Perception / Today Records and started his own production company, PAP Records (Patrick Adams Productions).
+In 1974, Patrick left Perception Records and started his own production company, PAP Records (Patrick Adams Productions).

-One of Adams' best known recordings is Inner Life's 'I'm Caught Up (In a One Night Love Affair).'
+One of Patrick's best known recordings is Inner Life's 'I'm Caught Up (In a One Night Love Affair).'

 First released as a 12" single by Greg Carmichael on TCT Records, it was picked up by Prelude Records and went to number 22 R & B, late 1979.